riodda/alpaca-trading-bot/README.md

 # alpaca-trading-bot
 Simple Python Alpaca Trading Bot, DON'T USE FOR LIVE TRADING

-This Bot will lissen for a webhook from Trading View on port 80 and executed the trade received by the webhook.
+This Bot will lissen for a webhook from Trading View on port 80 and execute the trade received by webhook.
-Example Payload
+Example Payload (json format)

 {
 "symbol": "{{ticker}}",